Resilient design against climate change

 VALUE

-This 35-unit social housing building in Palma de Mallorca proposes a spatial layout which, combined with a constructive proposal, achieves a very low energy consumption, a quality living experience and a great integration in an environment of high architectural value.
+The design strategy is based on a spatial layout which, combined with a constructive proposal, achieves a very low energy consumption, a quality living experience and a great integration in an environment of high architectural value.
 By using local low carbon materials for its construction such as local stone and Posidonia, a marine plant from the Mediterranean Sea, the carbon footprint is considerably reduced while promoting the local economy and traditonal crafts and trades.

 35 protected dwellings.
 Illustration: DataAE